 How to Get to Elafonissi, Crete

 Elafonissi is in the region unit of Chania.
-There is a car rental depot directly at Chania’s International Ioannis Daskalogiannis airport.
+There is a car rental company at Chania airport (Ioannis Daskalogiannis).
 Alternatively, if you will be arriving by boat at Souda bay, a car can be brought directly to you.
 Either way, you will be on the road in no time at all.

 Once you arrive at Elafonissi, you will find ample parking.
 From here, walk to the shores – one unprotected fronting the open Mediterranean, and the other on the bay formed by the island.

 Elafonissi is often called Elafonisi Island, and the maps show it as an island, extremely close to the shore.
 The sea is so shallow here that you reach the island simply by wading through warm and extremely shallow turquoise waters.
 In fact, sometimes the currents move the sands such that you reach Elafonissi by walking across a strip of dry sand.